jExbrayat/paragliding-ovalization/readme.md

 The pilot, aware of the need of ovalization, stops circling and goes upwind in a straight line in order to reach back the strongest part of the thermal $I$ at $t_2$.
 The vector describing this movement is $\vec{i}$.
 Note that $\vec{i}$ is inclined upward since the pilot is still climing while reaching back the strongest part of the thermal.
 For simplicity purpose, we suppose the climbing rate to be constant.

+Let's calculate the horizontal distance covered until the pilot reaches the point of intersection $I$ with the optimal trajectory.